 Watch this video to find out more.

-I took a long handled scrub brush, and I drilled a hole down the center.
-And I attached a four-inch-long machine bolt, and I chucked it into a drill.
+I took a long-handled scrub brush, and I drilled a hole down the center.
+And I attached a 4-inch-long machine bolt, and I chucked it into a drill.
 So now I have a power scrubber.
-Show you how it works.
+Here’s how it works.

-I’m going to spray a little tile cleaner on the floor here, and I’m going to run the drill at like medium speed—not too fast—and it’s going to scrub this clean easily and quickly.
-How about that.
+I’m going to spray a little tile cleaner on the floor here, and I’m going to run the drill at medium speed—not too fast—and it’s going to scrub this clean easily and quickly.
+How about that!

 If you try this trick, you’ll find that you never go back to hand scrubbing again.